-Of the seven sites that were sampled, all but Site 5 had predominantly very coarse-textured soils.
-Sites 1, 2, 3, 4, and 6 were most often sand to loamy sand in texture, usually with a high coarse fragment content (Figure 12).
+Sites 1 to 4, and Site 6 had predominantly very coarse-textured soils while Site 5 and Sites 7-10 were predominantly finer textured soils (Figure 14).
+Sites 1, 2, 3, 4, and 6 were most often sand to loamy sand in texture, usually with a high coarse fragment content (Figure 15).
 On those sites, the few plots with textures classified as sandy loam tended to be low in clay content (<5%), and were often borderline between sandy loam and loamy sand.
 Site 6 was distinct from the others in that group in that fine sandy soils with low coarse fragment contents were observed at several, though not all, of the plots.
-Those were designated with a lower case "f" prefix (e.g., fS, fLS, fSL), denoting a soil particle size distribution dominated by sand-sized particles < 0.25 mm in diameter.
 Many of the plots at Site 6 had particularly thin forest floors.
-Soils at Site 7 were also relatively coarse in texture, but sandy loams were observed somewhat more frequently than at the other 5 sites.
+Soils at Sites 7-10 were also finer textured soils with relatively low fragment content.